1 of 1 episodes seen

 The story of Legend of the Galactic Heroes follow the protracted war between the The Galactic Empire and Free Planets Alliance with a stunning degree of depth.
 You will know why the war started, who started it, why they started it, and why it mattered to the characters.
 What you might wonder is: why does it matter to you?
 This is where the main problem with LoGH arises, and the first problem with the story: this is a series of details, not entertainment, not development, not provoking ideas, but details.
 This is where LoGH gets its staggering 110 non-filler episodes.
 It is a slow crawling assault of information, mostly useless.
 If you enjoy fictional history, this will not be a problem for you.
 You'll even be treated to several episodes of literal fake history lessons, in a documentary-style format, with interviews from fake historians and everything.
 Having fun, yet?

 The second problem with the story is actually a problem with its characters.
 They fall into only two categories: Mary Sues and trying too hard.
 The main characters, Yang Wenli and Reinhard Lohengramm, can twist probability and reason in such ways that would make the characters in Gurren Lagann blush; they can do no wrong.
 Yang Wenli is outgunned to some astronomical degree like 1 to 100 most of the time and he wins because of "superior strategy" or "morale".
 Julian, Yang's boy servant, can also do no wrong.
 He'll commandeer warships with little or no effort.
-They don't try to disguise this, as every character who loves Yang, Reinhard, or Julian will survive, and everyone who hates them, regardless of how justifiable their reasons are, will die.
+They don't try to disguise this, as every character who loves Yang, Reinhard, or Julian will survive, and everyone who disagrees with them, regardless of how justifiable their reasons are, will die, at least in the first half of the show.
 This is where trying too hard comes into play.
 Look no further than the character Poplan, where you'll notice it first.
-He's horny, and he will appear in no scene without reminding you he likes women.
-Oberstein will go through every scene looking suspicious.
+He's horny, and he will appear in no scene without reminding you he likes women and that's his only trait.
+Oberstein will go through every scene looking suspicious only to have absolutely no payoff.
+An even greater insult to this cast is Fredrica Greenhill, who just blatantly admits she's useless aside from making sandwiches and tea.
 We get it, these are one-note characters.
-You cannot care about them.
+You cannot care about any of them aside from the aforementioned Mary Sues, making over half the cast uninteresting.
+Most of them just serve as vehicles for the three main characters to spout more of their ideals.

 How does "morale" make a difference, anyway?
 Does morale make lasers stronger or weaker?
+These are space ships; morale has no bearing on the functioning on mechanical constructs, morale barely has an effect on conflict even in our time.
 Everything you heard about the tactics in LoGH is a joke.
-They use simple ideas like "Circle around behind them" or "Don't tell them about our main fleet", and apparently, that's very impressive.
-You won't need to worry about this, though, action is sparse in LoGH: They prefer to drink, eat, stare out windows, converse, and philosophize for most of their screen time away.
+They use simple ideas like "Circle around behind them" or "Don't tell them about our main fleet", and apparently, that's very impressive to a lot of people.
+You won't need to worry about this, though, action is sparse in LoGH because they prefer to drink, eat, stare out windows, converse, and philosophize for most of their screen time away.
 You ever wondered how Yang feels about democracy?
 You're gonna know.
 You're gonna know over and over again.

 The third issue with the story is that it's entirely implausible.
 There's only two ways for the enemies to cross into each other's territories, and they never really explain why other than "we'll die".
+Wars are lost and the remnant survivors are still implausibly able to combat the enemy for the sake of plot.
+This would work in a show that didn't take itself so seriously; it doesn't work in LoGH.
 Also, in the future, wars are waged with battle axes and armor in space ships, lasers are less lethal than bullets, and everybody lives and looks the exact same way that they do now.
-LoGH exists in some strange mindset of the future where we got into space, developed some very limited mass-communication, and all other technology stayed in the Middle Ages.
+LoGH exists in some strange mindset of the future where we got into space (somehow), developed some very limited mass-communication, and all other technology stayed in the Middle Ages.
 The show Star Trek did it better in the 1960s, and even changed the world we live in with its ideas (like the wireless communicator AKA cell-phone), what is LoGH's excuse?
-It doesn't have one, it's just not creative.
+It doesn't have one, it's just not creative enough.
+What's strange is that one would think, given the absurd amount of historical and political babble, that this show would've given equal care to imagine life in a futuristic outer space, but it doesn't.

 While the creativity and story of LoGH is sickeningly weak, its artistic merits were more worth my viewing.
-Classic and orchestral music scores carry the scenes well, though the scenes themselves look bland.
-Characters are barely animated, even compared to other anime of this era.
+Classic and orchestral music scores carry the scenes well, though the scenes themselves look bland; characters are barely animated, even compared to other anime of this era.
 It's very stiff, not that it needs to be extremely fluid for characters to sip drinks and talk.
-It lumbers monotonously on the dance floor, but it does it to a wonderful sound-track.
+There's some shocking scenes of gore randomly spread about, too, but the action mostly comes down to these short bursts of lasers, explosions, and blood effects.
+It lumbers monotonously on the dance floor, but it does it to a classy sound-track, at least.

 The main attraction of this show is, apparently, the dialogues between the Mary Sues.
 Admittedly, they are pretty entertaining for a good 50 episodes.
 They touch on a lot of subjects that are relevant even more in today's world than they were then, which is surprising and delightful.
-If you keep up on current events, or even politics in the slightest, there's a lot of meat for you here.
+If you keep up on current events, or even politics in the slightest, there's a lot of meat for you here to dig your teeth in.
 This raises the question, though: why aren't you just reading about politics?
+The ridiculous set-up of this story's conflict, and the sheer "greatness" of its main characters makes taking its subject material seriously impossible, yet it practically commands you to.